thelastpickle/stress-operator/README.md

 ```
 **Note:** By default the operator is deployed to the `tlpstress` namespace which will be created if it does not already exist.

+Please see [the documentation](./documentation/integrated-install.md) for details on everything that gets installed and deployed with `make deploy-all`.

 Everything that gets deployed by `make deploy-all` is optional.
 The tlp-stress operator can and will utilize resources like Prometheus and Grafana if they are deployed; however, they are not required.